Campbell, James (Jimmy)

 James Campbell was born on 20 May 1906 at 24 Woodlee Street, Belfast and he lived in Comber with his parents until 6 April 1929 when he moved to Canada.
 He travelled from Belfast to Halifax, Nova Scotia aboard the Cunard liner SS Scythia and, after living for a time in Winnipeg, he moved to the United States.
 In his Petition for Naturalisation dated 21 March 1938, in which he sought permanent residency in the United States, he declared that he was a utility worker living at 3415½ Bellevue Avenue, Los Angeles, California and he was the husband of Alice Leah Mary Campbell (nee Byrd).
 In 1929 he had declared his occupation to be a hackle setter – he set and maintained the pins in a hackle (comb) which was a toothed instrument used in linen making.
 Alice Byrd was a daughter of John Henry and Sarah Hannah Byrd (nee Roper); she was born on 13 June 1911 in Winnipeg and she and James Campbell were married on 26 September 1936 in Eagle Rock, California.
 Alice had entered the United States on 18 September 1936 at Noyes, Minnesota and at the time of the Petition they had no children.
 James Campbell entered the United States on 9 November 1929 at Blaine in Washington State from Vancouver in British Columbia, Canada.

-James Campbell enlisted on 20 February 1940 in Vancouver and he served with the Canadian Army.
+James Campbell enlisted on 20 February 1940 in Vancouver and he served with the Canadian Army in 3 Public Relations Group.
 He was 38 years old when he was killed during the Allied thrust southwards from Caen to close the Falaise Gap and he was buried in Bretteville-sur-Laize Canadian War Cemetery in France.
 There is an inscription on his CWGC headstone: